Take Home Pay / Salary Calculator

 Personal Allowance

-Think of a Personal Allowance as a special amount of money you're allowed to earn each year without having to pay taxes on it.
-You can used this allowance for your salary, savings interests, dividends and other income.
+Personal Allowance is an amount of money you're allowed to earn each year without having to pay income tax on it.

 For the 2024/25 tax year, the Personal Allowance is set at £12,570.
 If you earn less than this amount, you typically won't owe any Income Tax.

-If you income exceeds £100,000, there's a different rule.
+If your income exceeds £100,000, there's a different rule.
 For every £2 you earn above this threshold, £1 is subtracted from your £12,570 allowance.
 So, if you earn £125,140 or more, you'll have to pay Income Tax on your entire income, and there won't be any tax-free allowance left.

 Tax Code